episerver/content-delivery-js-sdk/samples/music-festival-vue-coupled/README.md

 # Optimizely Content Delivery - Coupled

-This sample site demonstrates one approach to render Optimizely content in a client side framework that is using client side routing for navigation with a working On-Page Edit (OPE) mode in the Optimizely UI, where the frontend and backend are hosted in the same application.

-The client app is hosted in its own Noje.js process and proxied by dotnet.
+This sample site demonstrates one approach to render Optimizely content with a client-side framework that is using client side routing, with a working On-Page Edit (OPE) mode, and where the client app and backend are hosted in the same application.
+The client app is hosted in its own Noje.js process and then proxied by dotnet.

 The frontend uses [Vue CLI](https://cli.vuejs.org/) with [Vuex](https://next.vuex.vuejs.org/) to handle the state of the app in a `single source of truth`.
 Most of the techniques are framework agnostic and can be used with any other framework, such as React or Angular.